 Commodity price risk is the risk that future cash flows from a financial instrument will fluctuate because of changes in market prices.
 The Company is affected by price volatility of certain commodities such as crude oil required in its operating activities.
 To minimize the Company's risk of potential losses due to volatility of international crude and petroleum product prices, the Company may implement commodity hedging for crude and petroleum products.
 The hedges are intended to protect crude inventories from risk of downward prices and squeezing margins.
 This allows stability in prices, thus offsetting the risk of volatile market fluctuations.
 Through hedging, prices of commodities are fixed at levels acceptable to the Company, thus protecting raw material cost and preserving margins.
 For consumer (buy) hedging transactions, if prices go down, hedge positions may show marked-to-market losses; however, any loss in the marked-to-market position is offset by the resulting lower physical raw material cost.
-While for producer (sell) hedges, if prices go down, hedge positions may show marked-to-market gains; however, any gain in the marked-to-market position is offset by the resulting lower selling price.
+While for producer (sell) hedges, if prices go down, hedge positions is offset by the resulting lower selling price.